What is Trochanteric Bursitis?

 The best treatment for trochanteric bursitis involves:

-Bursitis is an inflammed bursa.
-Application of ice packs a few times per day is highly recommended to reduce your pain and swelling.
+Bursitis is an inflamed bursa.
+We recommend the application of ice packs a few times per day to reduce your pain and swelling.
 Ice is a natural anti-inflammatory that is more likely to assist bursitis than heat packs.

-NSAIDs or anti-inflammatory drugs (i.e. ibuprofen) may assist but do appear to be less successful for trochanteric bursitis.
-Natural anti-inflammatories such as arnica are also trialed by many patients.
-Use of these medications should be discussed with your doctor to avoid any side effects.
+NSAIDs or anti-inflammatory drugs (i.e. ibuprofen) may assist but appear less successful for trochanteric bursitis.
+Many patients also trial natural anti-inflammatories such as arnica.
+You should discuss the use of these medications with your doctor to avoid any side effects.

-Combined injection of a corticosteroid plus a local anaesthetic into the bursa may be recommended to reduce your bursa inflammation.
+Combined injection of a corticosteroid plus a local anaesthetic into the bursa may reduce your bursa inflammation.
 It is preferable to have this injection using ultrasound guidance.
 The local anaesthetic will provide immediate short-term relief (a day or two).
-The cortisone is slower acting and will take a few days up to a week to act on inflammation reduction.
+The cortisone is slower acting and will take a few days up to a week to work on inflammation reduction.

 How Can You Prevent Trochanteric Bursitis?

-Muscle weakness, muscle fatigue or gluteal tendinopathy are thought to be the major causes of trochanteric bursitis.
 Addressing your muscle strength and endurance is recommended to avoid a recurrence.
-Wearing adequate footwear which supports any biomechanical imbalances in your feet is also a key preventative measure.
+Wearing adequate footwear which supports any biomechanical imbalances in your feet is also a critical preventative measure.

 Trochanteric Bursitis Treatment